 |$375 per month for 72 months|

-The College of Nursing has implemented new instructional strategies to provide an interactive, engaged curriculum for our 100% online hybrid curriculum.
+The College of Nursing and Health Sciences has implemented new instructional strategies to provide an interactive, engaged curriculum for our 100% online hybrid curriculum.
 Courses will utilize real-time face-to-face instruction during scheduled immersions, supplemented with face-to-face instruction via web conference, phone conference, and/or live chats with fellow students and faculty.
 Students may work as teams with peers and mentors, participate in demonstrations, interact with computer-simulated patients, and actively examine case studies.
-Courses will include online synchronous lectures, discussions, social networking, viewing video’s, examining evidence, readings, and/or other activities needed to prepare for class.
+Courses will include online and synchronous lectures, discussions, social networking, viewing videos, examining evidence, readings, and/or other activities needed to prepare for class.

 Required Time On Campus